mpi-astronomy/FAQ/faq/chapters/python/virtualenv.md

 Some additional options to `python -m venv` include:
 - The `--symlink` option allows you to avoid duplicating libraries from the main system (overwritten if you require specific versions.)
-- The `--prompt` options overwrites the default name of the project, so you can customize how it appears in your shell.
+- The `--prompt` option overwrites the default name of the project, so you can customize how it appears in your shell.

 To deactivate a virtual environment, simply type:
 ```bash